leo-chartier/moonshot/project_report.md

 - After selecting those choices in the game, the variables must contain the same content as outputted by the tool.

 Automated testing will be written for this step as the choices always have the same names and are in the same order.

+A feature is considered complete once it fully works for the example test.
+See the [Testing](#testing) section for more information.

 ### Algorithms